cccnetlab/CSELv2/docs/DeveloperGuide.md

 ### src
 Contains all python files essential to scoring engine functionality.

+### useful_scripts
+Contains extra scripts you can use to aid development.

 ### setup
 Contains all files essential to setting up the proper binaries, dependencies, and folder structure.